yanyao-shen/yanyao-shen.github.io/_posts/2018-05-28-why-use-a-static-site-generator.markdown

 ---
 layout: post
-title:  "Why use a static site generator"
+title:  "An overview of something"
 date:   2018-05-28 10:50:07
 categories: development
 description: "There are many ways to make a website, but what about static site generators"